FloeRey/word-trainer/README.md

 ## Installation Information

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6 and spartan/ui.

 ## Development server